-Cornice refers to the projecting piece of trim which terminates the upper part of a The frieze is the trim vall. on the upper portion of a wall which supports the cornice.
+Cornice refers to the projecting piece of trim which terminates the upper part of a wall.
+The frieze is the trim on the upper portion of a wall which supports the cornice.
 In many cases, the term "cornice" is used to refer to the entire composition of cornice and frieze.
 This trim serves a practical purpose as well as providing an opportunity for stylistic embellishment.
 The cornice and frieze seal off the critical junction of the roof and wall structures, and help support the roof overhang.

 Elaborate cornices occur primarily on Powell's Italianate, Eastlake and commercial buildings.
-Sometimes these elements occur on a portion of building, such as a bay a window or porch.
-In general, Italianate friezes consist of curved brackets, separated by panelled areas.
+Sometimes these elements occur on a portion of a building, such as a bay window or porch.
+In general, Italianate friezes consist of curved brackets, separated by paneled areas.
 In some cases, the frieze is a simple, flat molding, such as a dentil molding.

 Existing cornices and friezes should be preserved.
-If parts are deteriorated, they should be repaired by cutting out parts rotted and filling cracks with putty or epoxy.
-If elements are beyond repair missing they should be or replaced in kind.
+If parts are deteriorated, they should be repaired by cutting out rotted parts and filling cracks with putty or epoxy.
+If elements are beyond repair or missing they should be replaced in kind.
 Cornices can often be duplicated using stock moldings.
 Brackets can be duplicated using thick boards and a jig saw.
 If the brackets are quite elaborate, it may be easier to make a mold of an existing one, which can be duplicated in plastic or sheet metal.

 Under no circumstances should an entire cornice and frieze be removed if it is in repairable condition.
-If these elethey ments are beyond repair, should be replaced with trim which resembles the original.
-Since exact duplication of a very detailed frieze is difficult, it is appropriate to imitate the size, bulk, and with rhythm of the original, simplified detail.
+If these elements are beyond repair, they should be replaced with trim which resembles the original.
+Since exact duplication of a very detailed frieze is difficult, it is appropriate to imitate the size, bulk, and rhythm of the original, with simplified detail.

 Cornices and friezes will be optional decorative elements in most new construction.
-The exception is on taller, commercial scale buildings constructed near the interof section Olentangy and Liberty Streets.
+The exception is on taller, commercial scale buildings constructed near the intersection of Olentangy and Liberty Streets.
 The larger scale of these buildings will require a terminating feature at the roofline.

 Cornices used in new construction need not be exact duplicates of those existing in Powell.
-A simplified version which reflects the scale, substance and rhythm of typical village cornices will be appropriate.
-As with all decorative elements, cornices should match the scale and level of detail of the other elements of а Cornices used on building. commercial scale buildings should be fairly large (about one eighth to one sixth of the total height of the building) should extend along a11 and main visible from facades Cornices used on roads. smaller scale buildings should be smaller in scale and less elaborate in detail.
+A simplified version which reflects the scale, substance and rhythm of typical City cornices will be appropriate.
+As with all decorative elements, cornices should match the scale and level of detail of the other elements of a building.
+Cornices used on commercial scale buildings should be fairly large (about one eighth to one sixth of the total height of the building) and should extend along all facades visible from main roads. cornices used on smaller scale buildings should be smaller in scale and less elaborate in detail.